-A major weakness of the common three-hole NVG-mounting shroud lies in the fact that they require three holes to be drilled into the front of the helmet shell.
-This weakens structural integrity where you need it most.
-Several analyses of helmets damaged in combat indicate that the front of the helmet is the region most frequently impacted by bullets and frag.
-[1, 2, 3] (In one analysis, 72.4% of shots entered through the front of the helmet.)
+The common three-hole NVG mounting shroud has a major weakness: It requires three holes drilled through the front of the helmet shell.
+This degrades a helmet’s structural integrity where it’s needed most.
+(Several analyses of helmets damaged in combat indicate that the front of the helmet is the region most frequently impacted by bullets and frag.
+[1, 2, 3] In one analysis, 72.4% of shots entered through the front of the helmet.)

 On boltless helmets, shrouds are typically affixed to helmet shells with adhesives such as epoxy.
-This can reduce the longevity of the helmet, and adversely impact stability following thermal cycling or in temperature extremes.
+This can reduce the longevity of the helmet, reduces the helmet’s modularity, and may offer reduced stability following thermal cycling or in temperature extremes.

 The Circlet also contains M-Lok mounting slots on the sides of the helmet, for easy attachment of accessories such as lights, comms, IFF, etc.